 - Significant organized experience in one or more of our key sports activities.

-- Working long hours in an active Sports Program
+- Work long hours in an active Sports Program.

 - Identify and respond to environmental and other hazards